paulohenriquevn/aws-solutions-architect/README.md

   - **D:** Criar três grupos de Auto Scaling aumenta a complexidade e os custos sem fornecer benefícios adicionais significativos.

 ### Questão 139

-**Texto original:**
-A reporting team receives files each day in an Amazon S3 bucket.
-The reporting team manually reviews and copies the files from this initial S3 bucket to an analysis S3 bucket each day at the same time to use with Amazon QuickSight.
-Additional teams are starting to send more files in larger sizes to the initial S3 bucket.
-The reporting team wants to move the files automatically to the analysis S3 bucket as the files enter the initial S3 bucket.
-The reporting team also wants to use AWS Lambda functions to run pattern-matching code on the copied data.
-In addition, the reporting team wants to send the data files to a pipeline in Amazon SageMaker Pipelines.
-What should a solutions architect do to meet these requirements with the LEAST operational overhead?

-**Tradução:**
 Uma equipe de relatórios recebe arquivos diariamente em um bucket do Amazon S3.
 A equipe analisa e copia manualmente os arquivos desse bucket inicial para um bucket de análise do S3 todos os dias no mesmo horário para uso com o Amazon QuickSight.
 Outras equipes estão começando a enviar mais arquivos, em tamanhos maiores, para o bucket inicial do S3.
 A equipe de relatórios quer mover automaticamente os arquivos para o bucket de análise assim que forem enviados ao bucket inicial.
 Além disso, quer usar funções AWS Lambda para executar código de correspondência de padrões nos dados copiados.
 A equipe também deseja enviar os arquivos de dados para um pipeline no Amazon SageMaker Pipelines.
 O que um arquiteto de soluções deve fazer para atender a esses requisitos com o MENOR esforço operacional?